OAODEV/Chorus/README.md

-# DAOState
+# Chorus

-Decentralized state management for DAOs using the epochal time model and immutable state on IPFS
+Decentralized state management for Ethereum contracts using the epochal time model and IPFS